 In September 1792, because fear was rampant that foreign and royalist armies would attack Paris and that inmates in city prisons would be freed and join them, La Force came under attack by violent mobs.
 The attacks began on 2 September.
 (Later, these attacks became known as the September Massacres.)
 Over the next five days, hundreds of prisoners were brought before the revolutionary tribunal.
 Of those who faced the tribunal, 160 prisoners were massacred.

-Some of the more well-known prisoners housed at La Force during the revolution include the following:
+Some of the more well-known prisoners housed at La Force prison during the revolution include the following:

 Claude Nicolas Ledoux – He was one of the earliest exponents of French Neoclassical architecture and one of the most prolific and original architects of late 18th century.
 During the revolution, he became viewed as a symbol of fiscal oppression because he amassed a fortune and was thrown into La Force in 1793.
 Eventually released, Ledoux died in Paris in 1806.

 Jean Sylvain Bailly – Bailly was a French astronomer, mathematician, and freemason.
 He was a political leader in the early part of the French Revolution and served as Paris’s mayor.
-However, he became unpopular after the royal family fled, which caused him to resign as mayor.
+However, he became unpopular after the Royal Family fled and were captured at Varennes, which caused him to resign as mayor.
 Eventually accused of betrayal, he was arrested, convicted, and guillotined 12 November 1793.

 Madame de Tourzel (Louise-Élisabeth de Croÿ de Tourzel) – She was governess to the royal children and found herself imprisoned at La Force because of her relationship with the royal family.
 Fortunately, with the aid of some intrepid and mysterious gentlemen, she was smuggled out of prison.
 During the Bourbon Restoration, King Charles X made her a duchess, and, later, she published her memoirs about the final days of the royal family.